-This document summarizes the most up-to-date inputs and methods used to create the Community Exposure Index, Fish and Wildlife Index, and Resilience Hubs.
-(Previously developed methods applied only to the continental U.S. are available in a separate report (Dobson et al. 2019) for reasons described above.)
+This document summarizes the most up-to-date inputs and methods used to create the Community Exposure Index, Fish and Wildlife Index, and Resilience Hubs for the U.S. Caribbean and Pacific Island regions.
+(Methods applied only to the continental U.S. or Alaska are available in separate reports (Dobson et al. 2019, Dobson et al. 2022) for reasons described above.)
 The Appendix provides additional details that can be used to replicate all or parts of the analysis.